-I would particularly like to recognise the support of the Lumen Christi Catholic College and that of Pastor Bronson Symes and the congregation of the Pambula Baptist Church.
-Their support and encouragement during our first year has been invaluable.
+I would particularly like to recognise the support of Reverend Bronson Symes and the congregation of the Pambula Baptist Church.
+Their support and encouragement during our time here has been invaluable.
+I would also like to recognise the support of Reverend Michael Palmer and Eden Canoes.
 The end of year celebration was a highlight which showcased the outstanding achievements of our young people and reinforced the incredible potential of our schools as we continue to grow.